Ash6402/SoundBoard/README.md

 ## State Management

-- Basic State Management using the simple approach - subjects with services
+- Basic State Management using the simple approach - subjects with services.
-- State Management using ngrx under development
+- State Management using Ngrx Store and also Component Store.